CULTURAL

 No data available

 The Wild Cattle Creek zone covers approximately 92 km2 running south along the shore from the mouth of the Boyne River, near Tannum Sands, for about 23 km.
 This zone includes the Wild Cattle Island National Park which is important for endangered migratory birds and nesting sea turtles.
 The southern part of this zone consists of Hummock Hill Island.
-In 2017 additional sites from Hummock Hill Island were surveyed and baseline data was added to the database.
+In 2017, additional sites from Hummock Hill Island were surveyed and baseline data were added to the database.
 The cultural locus site for the Wild Cattle Creek is an artefact scatter/shell midden and quarry site at the Hummock Hill Island.
 Traditionally, access to these islands would have been through tidal mudflats and small creek crossings.